Why does God feel so far away?

 What Christianity actually claims

-3. The Spirit prays through you when you can't.
-Romans 8:26 says something that gets quoted a lot but is worth pausing on: "the Spirit himself intercedes for us through wordless groans."
+Paul (one of the earliest Christian writers), in a letter to Christians in Rome: "the Spirit himself intercedes for us through wordless groans."
 If your prayer life right now is mostly silence, exhaustion, or one-sentence groans, that is a prayer the New Testament has a category for.
 It is not a holding pattern before real prayer; the New Testament calls that real prayer.

-4. Habakkuk gives the language.
-At the end of Habakkuk — after pages of complaint — comes the line: "Though the fig tree does not bud and there are no grapes on the vines… yet I will rejoice in the Lord, I will be joyful in God my Savior" (Habakkuk 3:17–18).
+An Old Testament prophet named Habakkuk, writing around 600 BC, ends his book with this — after pages of complaint: "Though the fig tree does not bud and there are no grapes on the vines… yet I will rejoice in the Lord, I will be joyful in God my Savior."
 That is not a feeling.
 It is a decision made in the absence of feeling.
 The Christian tradition has always held that this kind of faith — faith in the dry — is a more durable thing than faith in the wet.

 What could be going on